Joining a Google Meet meeting via VTC

 When joining a Google Meet meeting from a VTC, there are two main approaches, depending on your preferences and the type of services you have signed up for:

-If you would like to check your connection to the Pexip Service, see Making a test call.
+If you would like to check your connection to the Pexip Service before joining a meeting, see Making a test call.

 See the troubleshooting section for disconnection issues.